JosephAjigboteso/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script 9: set mode of file hello as given in task script 10: set mode of file "hello" the same as "olleh" script 11: execute permission for all subdirectories in current directory for owner,groups and others
+script 9: set mode of file hello as given in task script 10: set mode of file "hello" the same as "olleh" script 11: execute permission for all subdirectories in current directory for owner,groups and others script 12 : creates a directory called my_dir with permissions 751 in working directory